Stained Glass Information

 2. Heat Loss - The regulations only apply to new doors and window frames, not to re-glazing old ones, and state that if the glass area is less than 50% of the door or window frame single glazing (and therefore traditional stained glass lead lights) is sufficient, if higher than 50% a double glazed unit is required.
 Whereas it may be possible to argue that double glazing would not suit the character of the house, it is possible to have traditional stained glass lead lights, and double glazing working together, there are various ways of achieving this to suit different situations - which can be talked about at a consultation.

-Chris is happy to consider projects in all UK areas, but is local to Leicestershire and so can easily travel to the following: -
+We are happy to consider projects in all UK areas.
+We are local to Warwickshire & Leicestershire and can easily travel to the following: -

 Where can I look online for Stained Glass Designs & Inspiration?